Overview of oxygen sources

 - Low pressure venting – when the zeolite adsorbent bed is saturated, the incoming ambient air is diverted to a secondary sieve bed for compression, while the primary sieve bed is depressurized (i.e. pressure is ‘swung‘ from high to low) and purged to release the trapped nitrogen via a muffler, and regenerate the zeolite so it is ready for another cycle of gas to enter.

-- Oxygen delivery – O2 from the PSA can enter a compressed oxygen received tank and then distributed directly to the facility via central piping, or it can be further compressed to fill cylinders (for portable low pressure PSA systems, the oxygen is delivered to a flowmeter for delivery to the patient).
+- Oxygen delivery – O2 from the oxygen plant can enter a compressed oxygen received tank and then distributed directly to the facility via medical gas piping, or it can be further compressed to fill cylinders (for portable low pressure PSA systems, the oxygen is delivered to a flowmeter for delivery to the patient).
+Oxygen leaving the plant should be 93% +3%, and output varies depending on plant design from 2 to >200 Nm3/hr (at 0 degrees C, 101.3 kPa).
+Of note output may also be reported as Sm3/hr, which is standard reference conditions (20 degrees C and 101.3 kPa).

 Using two adsorbent beds allows for nearly continuous generation by alternating compression and purging cycles.
 There are multiple adsorbents used for PSA though zeolite is among the most common.
 Most are porous materials with different affinities for various gases.